 Even so, very young, tender leaves can be safely eaten without cooking.
 Slightly older leaves can be safely eaten when lightly sautéed or steamed.

-Although Sedum sieboldii is an enthusiastic grower, it is not considered invasive.
+Although sieboldii is an enthusiastic grower, it is not considered invasive.

-Sedum sieboldii is a groundcover in its natural setting, and it grows very well on rocky soil.
+Sieboldii October is a groundcover in its natural setting, and grows very well on rocky soil.